bewuethr/bewuethr.github.io/_posts/2016-05-25-cli-reading-list.md

 ---
 published: false
 ---
-## An annotated command line reading list
+## An annotated command line (and not-so-command line) reading list

 * Introduction to the Command Line
 * The Linux Command Line